ksoichiro/gradle-spelling-plugin/README.md

     // some violations found, then set failOnError to false failOnError false

+    // If you want to fix violations, then set
+    // fixAutomatically to true
+    fixAutomatically false

     // If you want to customize error message,
     // set 'message' with String.format() format.
     // '%1s' will be the forbidden word,